cfsanderson/portfolio/README.md

 - [ ] date function for footer
 - [ ] move nav to lower right on mobile
 - [ ] update projects
+- [ ] something to justify a commit here.